FebbyMadrin/STM32_ADC/README.md

 - ART ON: (data cache + instruction cache + prefetch) ON
 - ART OFF: (data cache + instruction cache + prefetch) OFF
 - (Data cache + instruction cache) ON + prefetch OFF
+- FLASH Memory is used and ART ON
+- FLASH Memory is used and (Data cache + instruction cache) ON + prefetch OFF
+- FLASH Memory is used and ART ON - Option 1 Enable
-- FLASH is used and ART ON
+- FLASH Memory is used and ART ON - Option 2 Enable

 ![alt text](https://github.com/FebbyMadrin/STM32_ADC/blob/master/results/result.PNG "result")